Pupil Premium & Year 7 Catch Up

 Challenge number(s) addressed

 Strategies to support improved mental health and well-being and raise self-belief.
-This includes peer mentoring and one to one MHFA staff and counselling services to help improve SEMH (Social, Emotional & Mental Health) difficulties
+This includes well being ambassadors and one to one MHFA staff and counselling services to help improve SEMH (Social, Emotional & Mental Health) difficulties

-Evidence suggests that those students who request a peer mentor make sustained progress in those subjects areas.
+Evidence suggests that those students who request a peer mentor make sustained progress in those subject areas.

 One to one tuition | EEF (educationendowmentfoundation.org.uk)